Khandaker-Atik/BusHub/README.md

 - "Tell me about Green Line's privacy policy"
 - "Which buses operate from Dhaka to Sylhet?"

-## 🎓 Assignment Context
+## 🎓 Context

-This project was developed as an internship selection assignment with the following requirements:
+This project was developed with the following requirements:

 ✅ Bus ticket booking functionality
 ✅ Search and filter capabilities